Gaurick/Ad-Emag/reference.md

-Reference document with info that may/maynot be used.
+Reference document with info that may/may not be used.

 **System**
   *goal for game